 Met Coal Pricing

 A subsequent cyclone hit the center of metallurgical coal production and supply chain operations in Australia in early 2017, causing prices to again briefly spike to near $300 per MT.
-For the balance of 2017, the weakening of the U.S. dollar, stronger global economic growth and unexpected strong steel production in China combined to cause seaborne metallurgical coal prices to continue to show strength, trading at around $200 per MT in late 2017.
-Lastly, met coal pricing has remained resilient for most of 2018, generally trading in the upper $100s to lower $200s per MT range.
-This has been on the back of continued strong Chinese steel production, amid lower Chinese domestic met coal production, as the Chinese government continues to crack down on supply, which we believe is down modestly YTD.
-U.S. domestic supply response to the market continues to be very modest, in part due do a combination of a lack of available finance and the desire of many producers to return capital to shareholders instead of investing in new mine production.
+From early 2017 through the middle of 2019, the weakening of the U.S. dollar, stronger global economic growth and unexpected strong steel production in China combined to cause seaborne metallurgical coal prices to continue to show strength, trading at average price around $200 per MT.
+Lastly, in the second half of 2019, metallurgical coal prices fell sharply, largely due to the negative impact of Chinese import restrictions, which seemed to stem from broader global trade tensions.
+We view the current market as unsustainably low, and are already seeing a supply response, with higher cost mines from some competitors shutting down.
+Longer term, supply growth is expected to remain muted due to a combination of a lack of available finance and the desire of many producers to return capital to shareholders instead of investing in new mine production.

 Met Coal Market Overview

 Metallurgical coal is also known as “coking coal,” and is a key component of the blast furnace steelmaking process.
 North American metallurgical mines are primarily located in the Appalachian area of the eastern United States, and supply all of the requirements of the national steel industry.
 Imported metallurgical coal has historically been un-economic due to transportation costs.
 Supply in excess of what can be consumed in the U.S. and Canada is exported to the seaborne market.